sharansidh-0301/sharansidh-0301/README.md

 ## 💡 Fun Facts

-- 😄 Known as “The Drone Guy” in my circles
+- 😄 Known as “The Tech Guy” in my circles
 - 🛠 Built real-world solutions from **canteens to crops**
 - 💡 Motto: *"Think it.
 Code it.
 Build it."*
 - 🏠 From: Tamil Nadu, India